What does a Distribution Operations Manager do?

 Responsibilities:

-- Develop and implement distribution strategies to optimize the supply chain and meet customer demands.
+- Develop and implement distribution strategies and processes to optimize supply chain operations.

-- Manage and supervise a team of logistics and distribution staff, providing training and support as needed.
+- Manage and supervise the distribution team, providing training and support to enhance performance.

-- Monitor and analyze distribution performance metrics to identify areas for improvement and implement corrective actions.
+- Monitor and analyze distribution metrics to identify areas for improvement and implement corrective actions.

 Qualifications